 - Direct experience with drug policy reform

-- Working knowledge of the legislative processes and policy analysis
+- Working knowledge of the legislative processes

 - Knowledge of different social change methodologies and practices